robins/sqlancer_wiki/GSoC-2024-Ideas.md

 * **Required skills**: Strong Java skills are essential and experience with using Git as well as basic SQL knowledge is expected
 * **Expected size**: Either 175 or 350 hour
 * **Difficulty**: Medium
+* **Expected outcomes**: Support for one (or multiple) new database systems as well as reporting of bugs found in that system

 Various additional hints: